JesusAcuna/Nightbot-Weather-Report-in-Another-Language/README.md

 <b>Follow these next steps below:</b>

-1. First we need to create a json URL to replace the english words to another, since the twitch chat is limited to 255 characters, and to do the translation we need more space.There's a web page, in which we can place the code to be able to make the translation, and make a request to obtain it.
+1. First we need to create a json URL to replace the English words to another, since the twitch chat is limited to 255 characters, and to do the translation we need more space.There's a web page, in which we can place the code to be able to make the translation, and make a request to obtain it.

 > https://pastebin.com/